 - Insufficient Social Security work credits.
 In other words, you haven’t worked enough years or recently enough to qualify for SSD.
 If you haven’t worked in at least five years, then you cannot qualify for Social Security disability benefits.
 Some people work in jobs where they don’t pay Social Security payroll taxes, which is yet another issue.
-You need active federal disability insurance coverage to get these benefits, and those payroll taxes pay your monthly premiums.
+You need active federal disability insurance coverage to get these benefits.
+For most people, those FICA/Social Security payroll taxes pay your monthly premiums.

 - You make more money each month than the maximum amount allowed.
-In 2021, that amount equals $1,310/month.
+In 2023, that amount equals $1,470/month.
 In other words, if you’re still working, the SSA will likely automatically reject your claim.

 You May Qualify for Legal Assistance

 Since this process is tricky and the SSA denies most first-time applicants, consider asking an SSD attorney for help.
 These professionals have the background knowledge and expertise needed to help you understand what it is that the SSA is looking for and what you need to include your application to have the best chance of an approval.
 If you already received notice you had your disability claim denied, you can still appeal the SSA’s decision.
 Social Security attorneys can help with the claim approval process as well as filing appeals.